joseltg/cv/cvEN.md

 Jose holds an **MBA from the ESAN University** and many international certifications as:
 - BIAN Banking Architecture Foundation, issued by Van Haren
 - TOGAF® 9 Foundation, issued by The Open Group
+- Archimate® 3 Foundation, issued by The Open Group
 - Project Management Professional (PMP) ®, issued by the Project Management Institute (PMI) ®
 - Professional Scrum Master (PSM) ™ issued by Scrum.org ™
 - Microsoft Certified: Azure Fundamentals issued by Microsoft®